carlosabalde/pgp-tomb/README.md

      - uri ~ '\.login$': login
    ```

-4. Optionally you can configure Bash or Zsh completions.
+4. Optionally you can add an alias and configure Bash or Zsh completions.
 For example, for Bash adjust your `.bashrc` as follows.
    ```
    ...
    source /etc/bash_completion
    source <(pgp-tomb bash)
-   export PGP_TOMB_ROOT=/home/carlos/pgp-tomb
+   export PGP_TOMB_ROOT=/home/alice/pgp-tomb
-   #alias pgp-tomb="pgp-tomb --root $PGP_TOMB_ROOT"
+   alias pgp-tomb="pgp-tomb --root $PGP_TOMB_ROOT --identity alice"
    ```

    Same thing in MacOS requires some extra steps: (1) install a modern Bash and the completion extension (e.g. `port install bash bash-completion`); (2) add `/opt/local/bin/bash` to the list of allowed shells in `/etc/shells`; and (3) change your default shell (i.e. `chsh -s /opt/local/bin/bash`).